Extra-EU trade in manufactured goods

 The chemicals sector (SITC Section 5) contains various chemical goods such as organic chemicals, inorganic chemicals, plastics and pharmaceutical products.

-Trade in chemicals has grown steadily from 2006 to 2011 but its share of the total EU trade has remained quite stable: in 2011 chemicals accounted for 16% of exports and 9% of imports.
-Besides machinery and vehicles, the chemicals sector is the only product group where the EU posts a trade surplus.
-The surplus reached almost EUR 100 billion in 2011.
+Trade in chemicals has grown steadily from 2009 to 2012 but it showed a contraction in 2013; its share of the total EU trade has remained quite stable: in 2013 chemicals accounted for 16% of exports and 9% of imports.

-Majority of imports come from a small number of countries: in 2011 the six biggest suppliers accounted for over two thirds of total EU imports.
-The USA was the main source, with a proportion of 27 %, followed by Switzerland with 21 %.
-The USA (24 % in 2011) and Switzerland (9 %) were also the main partner countries for exports.
+Majority of imports come from a small number of countries: in 2013 the six biggest suppliers accounted for almost two thirds of total EU imports.
+The USA was the main source, with a proportion of 28 %, followed by Switzerland with 21 %.
+The USA (23% in 2013) and Switzerland (9%) were also the main partner countries for exports.

 Machinery and vehicles

-‘Machinery and vehicles’ is the most important individual product group in the external trade of the EU, accounting for 42 % of the total EU exports and 26 % of imports in 2011.
-The group records also the largest surplus in EU trade: EUR 208.7 billion in 2011.
+‘Machinery and vehicles’ is the most important individual product group in the international trade of the EU, accounting for 41 % of the total EU exports and 26 % of imports in 2013.
+The group records also the largest surplus in EU trade: EUR 275 billion in 2013.

 The main exported products within the group are road vehicles, industrial machinery and electrical machinery, while the imports are dominated by electrical machinery, telecommunications equipment and IT products.